 Even experienced cooks occasionally need to brush up on their knife skills.
 To that end, I would like to point you to a number of articles here on Home-Ec 101 that relate.

 Once your knife is sharp, don’t forget to keep your steel close at hand.
 Why?
 Check out honing v sharpening.

 Now on to the tutorials -which I will hopefully, maybe, be adding to soon.
 (I need a spare pair of hands to take these kinds of pictures.)
-And remember when it comes to vegetable prep, the reason we dice, rather than chop willy-nilly crazy-like is to make the cooking step easier.
-Vegetables of equivalent size cook more evenly preventing that odd woah, that was crunchy and gee, that’s a bit limp combo you can get.
+And remember, when it comes to vegetable prep, the reason we dice, rather than chop willy-nilly crazy-like is to make the cooking step easier.
+Vegetables of equivalent size cook more evenly, preventing that odd woah, that was crunchy and gee, that’s a bit limp combo you can get when things are uneven.

 How to dice a tomato -and not have the seeds get into everything.
 Skip the seed scooping part if you want the seeds.

 How to chiffonade.
 (You do this with herbs like basil and occasionally some leafy greens like butter lettuce)